TobiasPSP/doneland_sources/Components/Data Transmission/Wired/Ethernet/Mini W5500/README.md

 > Fast 80MHz SPI-Ethernet Controller For Up To 8 Sockets

+This is the *miniature version* of the standard *W5500* breakout board.
+It is much smaller but lacks the voltage regulator.
+It must be supplied with **3.3V**.
+Only the *SPI* data pins are **5V** tolerant.

-There are a number of *Ethernet* controllers available that are based on the fast and performant *W5500* controller chip.
+Other than that, the breakout board is fully compatible with the normal-sized breakout board as both are based on the same fast and performant *W5500* controller chip.
 The chip supports up to eight sockets, comes with hardware-implemented *TCP/IP*-stack and Wake-On-LAN.
 Like most *Ethernet* breakout boards, it supports *IPv4* only.

 This board is one of the smallest available.
-It is also known as **W5500 Lite** which is solely based on its much smaller footprint at identical functionality.
+It is also known as **W5500 Lite**.

 <img src="images/ethernet_w5500_front_hightop_t.png" width="50%" height="50%" />